 Property Crimes (burglary, theft, damage, etc.)

-When not handling calls for service and generating written reports on their activities, Patrol Officers are also responsible for enforcing traffic and criminal laws, DUI enforcement, drug interdiction, and serving arrest warrants and civil process papers.
+When not handling calls for service and generating written reports on their activities, Patrol Deputy's are also responsible for enforcing traffic and criminal laws, DUI enforcement, drug interdiction, and serving arrest warrants and civil process papers.
 The Patrol Division routinely assists local law enforcement officers, the Illinois State Police, and the Illinois Department of Natural Resources (State Conservation Officers).